-The goal of treatment is to get rid of the hepatitis C in your body.
-The technical term for this goal is "sustained virologic response (SVR)."
-That means the hepatitis C virus is not found in your blood six months after you stop taking medicine.
-An SVR is basically a cure.
+The goal of your treatment is to get rid of the hepatitis C in your body.
+You're considered cured if you don't have any virus in your blood 6 months after you stop taking medicine.

-A turning point in treatment came with the use of interferon.
-The drug, approved by the FDA in 1991, boosts your immune system response to help it fight off the hepatitis C virus.
+A turning point in finding a cure came when doctors began treating the disease with interferon in the 1990s.
+The drug boosts your immune system, your body's defense against germs, to help it fight off the hep C virus.

-Interferon was followed in the 1990s with the release of another antiviral drug, ribavirin.
-The two drugs are given together to improve treatment.
-Thanks to interferon and ribavirin, the cure rate jumped from less than 5% in the 1980s to about 50% by the early 2000s.
+Next came the use of ribavirin, another drug that fights the virus.
+You take it with interferon to improve treatment.
+Thanks to this combo, the cure rate jumped from less than 5% in the 1980s to about 50% by the early 2000s.

-But interferon and ribavirin have side effects, including muscle aches, fever, nausea, anxiety, and trouble sleeping.
-The drugs also need to be taken for up to 48 weeks to see results.
+But interferon and ribavirin can give you side effects, including muscle aches, fever, nausea, anxiety, and trouble sleeping.
+You also need to take them for up to 48 weeks to see results.

-In 2011, the FDA approved two new antiviral drugs: Incivek (telaprevir) and Victrelis (boceprevir).
-They work by attaching to the virus to stop it from copying itself.
+In 2011, the FDA approved two new drugs: boceprevir (Victrelis) and telaprevir (Incivek).
+They stop the virus from making a copy of itself.

-Combining Incivek or Victrelis with interferon and ribavirin boosted success rates as high as 70%.
+Combining telaprevir or boceprevir with interferon and ribavirin pushed success rates as high as 70%.
 But the drug combination still wasn't ideal.

 The New Standard in Hepatitis C Treatment